challa-vishwanath9/Readers-Writers-Problem/README.md

 - **READERS** - They can read data from a shared file/shared memory location, Multiple of them can access this file/memory location and read at a time.
 - **WRITERS** - They can edit the file /data in memory location.

-The problem of synchronization occurs when if when writer is in the file and either of the READER or another WRITER accesses the file then this  will cause caution.
+The problem of synchronization occurs when writer is in the file and either of the READER or another WRITER accesses the file then this  will cause caution.

 ## SOLVING SYNCHRONIZATION